Get Started With First Job!

 Once you click View Logs, you'll see the logs for the selected job run.

-Here, you can edit the job's name, frequency, and other configuration settings.
+Here, you can edit the frequency, and other configuration settings.
 You can also pause or delete the job.

 When a job is deleted, its associated source and destination are automatically moved to the inactive state, provided they are not being used by any other job.